SOLVING THE 1965 EXETER NH SIGHTINGS

 - This is probably another similar balloon.

-Three fire balloons, launched approximately one hour apart from the same site, could account for sightings 3, 4, 5, and 6.
-A fourth launched
+Three fire balloons, launched approximately one hour apart from the same site, could account for sightings

-from another location could be the cause for sighting 2.
+3, 4, 5, and 6.
+A fourth launched from another location could be the cause for sighting 2.

 Why people can't identify fire balloons:

-- They never heard of one.
-Only the Type 1 fire balloon had received any publicity at all among the general public, and that was an article
+They never heard of one.
+Only the Type 1 fire balloon had received any publicity at all among the general

-in Popular Science several years earlier.
-But just before the frenzy of sightings, there were articles In Science Experimenter Magazine on
+public, and that was an article in Popular Science several years earlier.
+But just before the frenzy of

-how to make fire balloons for cheap weather observations.
-One person though my article was describing manned hot air balloons, instead of
+observations.
+One person thought this article was describing manned hot air balloons, instead of these pranks

-these pranks made from dry cleaning suit bags.
+made from dry cleaning suit bags.

 - The maneuvers it makes seem to be intelligently controlled.